CLI Reference

 Base images & dependencies

 When you create a project, you choose a base image.
 During deployment, your code and dependencies are built on top of this image to produce the final container that runs in the cloud.
-You can change the base image later with guava deploy update.
+You can change the base image later with guava update.

 Available base images: